Pinaki82/Tulu-C-IDE/README.md

 [Vim-Syntastic-Setup](https://github.com/Pinaki82/Vim-Syntastic-Setup.git): _"Custom Settings for [Syntastic](https://github.com/vim-syntastic/syntastic.git) Vim plugin."_

-[TimeStamp2](https://github.com/Pinaki82/TimeStamp2.git): Vim/GVim plugin to add/update the timestamp.
+[TimeStamp2](https://github.com/Pinaki82/TimeStamp2.git): _"Vim/GVim plugin to add/update the timestamp."_

-[vim-clang-Settings](https://github.com/Pinaki82/vim-clang-Settings.git): Custom Settings for the vim-clang Vim/GVim plugin.
+[vim-clang-Settings](https://github.com/Pinaki82/vim-clang-Settings.git): _"Custom Settings for the vim-clang Vim/GVim plugin."_

 [stlrefvim](https://github.com/vim-scripts/stlrefvim.git): A C++ Standard Template Library reference manual. `:h stlrefvim.txt`

-[crefvim2](https://github.com/Pinaki82/crefvim2.git): CRefVim2: a C-reference manual for Vim, originally created by Christian Habermann. `:h crefvim.txt` `:h crefvimdoc.txt`
+[crefvim2](https://github.com/Pinaki82/crefvim2.git): _"CRefVim2: a C-reference manual for Vim, originally created by Christian Habermann."_ `:h crefvim.txt` `:h crefvimdoc.txt`

 [YankRing.vim](https://github.com/vim-scripts/YankRing.vim.git): Maintains a history of previous yanks, changes and deletes. `:h yankring.txt`

-[Reload-Button](https://github.com/Pinaki82/Reload-Button.git): A simple GVim plugin to reload the current buffer.
+[Reload-Button](https://github.com/Pinaki82/Reload-Button.git): _"A simple GVim plugin to reload the current buffer."_

-[convert-line-endings](https://github.com/Pinaki82/convert-line-endings.git): Convert Line Endings to Unix/Windows, `\lnu` and `\lnd`.
+[convert-line-endings](https://github.com/Pinaki82/convert-line-endings.git): "_Convert Line Endings to Unix/Windows"_, `\lnu` and `\lnd`.

-[AutoComplPop](https://github.com/vim-scripts/AutoComplPop.git): With this plugin, your vim comes to automatically opens popup menu for completions when you enter characters or move the cursor in Insert mode.
+[AutoComplPop](https://github.com/vim-scripts/AutoComplPop.git): _"With this plugin, your vim comes to automatically opens popup menu for completions when you enter characters or move the cursor in Insert mode."_

 [vim-grammarous
 ](https://github.com/rhysd/vim-grammarous.git): A frontend grammar checker for Vim that uses [LanguageTool](https://languagetool.org/download/) in the backend.
 Simply do `:GrammarousCheck`.
 This plugin automatically downloads [LanguageTool](https://languagetool.org/download/) on Linux, which requires Java 8+.
 Install Java Runtime Environment on Ubuntu derivatives: `sudo apt install default-jre`.
 On Windows OS, extract "languagetool-*.zip" in the 'misc' (`%userprofile%\.vim\plugged\vim-grammarous\misc` or `%userprofile%\.vim\misc`) folder.

 [vim-bettersearch](https://github.com/kenng/vim-bettersearch.git): Notepad++ like search in Vim. `:BetterSearch<TAB>`.

-[MRU](https://github.com/yegappan/mru.git): The Most Recently Used (MRU) plugin provides an easy access to a list of recently opened/edited files in Vim.
-This plugin automatically stores the file names as you open/edit them in Vim.
+[MRU](https://github.com/yegappan/mru.git): _"The Most Recently Used (MRU) plugin provides an easy access to a list of recently opened/edited files in Vim.
+This plugin automatically stores the file names as you open/edit them in Vim."_

-[TaskList.vim](https://github.com/vim-scripts/TaskList.vim.git): This script is based on the eclipse Task List.
-It will search the file for FIXME, TODO, and XXX (or a custom list) and put them in a handy list for you to browse which at the same time will update the location in the document so you can see exactly where the tag is located. **Usage:** Press `<Leader>t` then `Esc`.
+[TaskList.vim](https://github.com/vim-scripts/TaskList.vim.git): _"This script is based on the eclipse Task List.
+It will search the file for FIXME, TODO, and XXX (or a custom list) and put them in a handy list for you to browse which at the same time will update the location in the document so you can see exactly where the tag is located."_ **Usage:** Press `<Leader>t` then `Esc`.
 Or, `:TaskList`.
 Press `q` to close the Task List window.
 Read the plugin file [here](https://github.com/vim-scripts/TaskList.vim/blob/master/plugin/tasklist.vim) to find the instructions.

 [Tagbar](https://github.com/preservim/tagbar.git): A class outline viewer for Vim.
 See Functions, prototypes, Classes, Macros, Structures etc. in a separate vertical window and click on an item to find them in the actual file. **Usage:** `:TagbarToggle`.

-[repeaterchar.vim](https://github.com/Pinaki82/repeaterchar.vim.git): Define a character and repeat it n-times.
-How would you write ~~~~~~~ 100-times? **Usage:** `<C-u>` then fill out the options.
+[repeaterchar.vim](https://github.com/Pinaki82/repeaterchar.vim.git): _"Define a character and repeat it n-times."_ How would you write ~~~~~~~ 100-times? **Usage:** `<C-u>` then fill out the options.

 [Clear-Search-Highlight-in-Vim](https://github.com/Pinaki82/Clear-Search-Highlight-in-Vim.git): Cleans up Search Highlight.